Achievable logoAchievable logo

 Parts of a neuron including dendrites, axon, and myelin sheath

-A synapse is a specialized junction enabling impulses to travel from one neuron to another (propagation).
+A synapse is a specialized junction that allows an impulse to pass from one neuron to another.

 Signals may pass from a presynaptic axon terminal to: